Employer-provided health insurance: how it began and where it’s headed

 The healthcare ruling now forces companies to disclose to the IRS how much they pay for their employee’s health insurance and how much is paid for by employees.
 Likewise, insurance companies must now report exactly how much of their money goes toward coverage versus administration (80/20 rule).

 This transparency extends beyond insurers and employers to the healthcare providers.
 Healthcare reform will attempt to usher in a new era in which costs are dictated by results rather than benchmarks.
 For example, The United States per capita healthcare cost ($7,000) is almost double that of countries like Japan or The United Kingdom.
 But both Japan and the U.K. have a higher average life-expectancy than the U.S.

 Though it is no easy feat, the ultimate goal of transparency through healthcare reform is to offer everyone (patients, doctors, insurers, companies, hospitals) credible information about the cost and quality of care, leading to more informed consumers and providers.

 Mandates: more options = more affordable

 Perhaps the most controversial part of the Supreme Court’s decision was granting the Federal Government the ability to deliver mandates to both individuals and companies.
 The court ruled that the government could enforce an individual mandate by enforcing a “taxed” penalty to people who can afford health care, but choose not to buy it beginning in 2014.

 Likewise, beginning in 2014, companies of over 50 employees are mandated to offer workers a competitively affordable health plan.
-There are a host of variables (including company size, and income) that affect this mandate, but in a broad sense, the government will use tax incentives and penalties to ensure individuals have affordable options.
+There are a host of variables (including company size, and income) that affect this mandate, but in a broad sense, the government will use the health care reform tax credit and penalty to ensure individuals have affordable options.

 Small businesses will be able to increase their healthcare buying power by participating in government-funded exchange programs.
 These programs encourage small business to take part by offering up to 50% tax credits on premiums.